-The standard orbital solution, including topocentric corrections, is then obtained as described in Appendix A. This provides the (α, δ) for the SSO at the frame epoch, along with the corresponding unit vector.
+The standard orbital solution, including topocentric corrections, is then obtained as described in Appendix A. If the "-i3" command-line option was used, then planetary satellites are processed in their own specific manner to arrive at the same information.
+This provides the (α, δ) for the SSO at the frame epoch, along with the corresponding unit vector.
 The latter is used in a dot product with the frame-center, and if the result is less than $\cos(W)$, the SSO is discarded as described two paragraphs back.
 Otherwise, the U-scan coordinates of the SSO are obtained via the PRex subroutine j2k2us.
 The U-scan system is Cartesian in arcsecond units, right-handed, and with the Y axis pointing north.
 If either coordinate is greater than HalfDiag (default 2000 arcsec; see "-h" in section 2.2.1).
 Otherwise the SSO is recorded in the arrays described above, with the ChiSq, NMatch, and WISEnum entries set to -9.9, 0, and 0, respectively.

-After the input file has been read and processed completely, the number of SSOs retained in memory is checked; if this is zero, only the number of WISE sources is read from the header of the WISE source file, and the rest of the WISE source I/O is skipped.
-Otherwise this number is used to allocate memory for WISE sources in arrays containing the following information for each source.
+After reading and processing the input file(s) completely, the number of SSOs retained in memory is checked; if this is zero, only the number of WISE sources is read from the header of the WISE source file, and the rest of the WISE source I/O is skipped.
+Otherwise this latter number is used to allocate memory for WISE sources in arrays containing the following information for each source.